Travels from Minnesota, USA

 Recently named to the Editors’ Picks for Favorite Speakers for 2013 by MeetingsNet

-Seth Mattison is an Internationally renowned expert on workforce trends and generational dynamics.
-As founder and CEO of Futuresight Labs and Strategic Partner at BridgeWorks, LLC, Seth advises many of the world’s leading brands and corporations on the key shifts happening around talent management, change and innovation, leadership, and the future of work.
+Seth Mattison is an Internationally renowned expert and author on workforce trends, generational dynamics, and business strategy.
+As Co-Founder and Chief Movement Officer of Luminate Labs, Seth advises many of the world’s leading brand and organizations on the key shifts happening around talent management, change and innovation, leadership, and the future of work.

 As Founder and Chief Movement Officer of FutureSight Labs, Seth advises many of the world’s leading brand and organizations on the key shifts happening around talent management, change and innovation, leadership, and the future of work.